 Taking over a family business is not easy and is particularly difficult if the next gen does not have the respect of the incumbent workforce.
 Evidence of experience gained outside the family business will go towards earning credibility and respect.
 Authenticity is key, along with credibility of competence and a lot of humility in the knowledge that the workforce are the ones who drive the business.

 Many of the “next gen” are US, or EU educated, and really are hybrids of two worlds combining ancestral tradition and respect with modern technical knowhow.
 Eager to be understood and respected by their elders for their knowledge and experience, they are bringing new energy to change old regimes and modernise African countries.
 If this can be harnessed with effective succession planning strategies, then many African businesses will be set to succeed.

-How to implement a succession plan
+How can you implement a succession plan?

 Ocorian has the succession planning expertise to assist family-owned businesses to put in place the right structures to protect the value of the businesses they have created and to ensure a smooth transition to the next generation.